The Trigger Experience

 Sometimes triggers are outside of your control and impossible to avoid.
 When that happens, though, there are some things that you can do to lessen the anxiety, disappointing, over-expecting, and negative thoughts and reactions that follow.

-7 Tips to calm Triggers
+7 Tips to Calm Emotional Triggers

 Some tips which may work for you are to reduce the effect of a trigger: